 - Nova Scotia’s official bird is the Osprey, which is larger than a hawk but smaller than an eagle.
 This bird of prey primarily eats fish, and can often be seen flying over lakes, rivers, and even the sea.

-- The official tree of Nova Scotia is the Red Spruce – able to survive in virtually any terrain and under every condition – it was chosen to represent the resilience and strength Nova Scotians.
+- The official tree of Nova Scotia is the Red Spruce – able to survive in virtually any terrain and under every condition – it was chosen to represent the resilience and strength of Nova Scotians.

-- There are 23,000 kilometres of roads in Nova Scotia: This includes 100 series highways, secondary highways, local paved and gravel roads.
+- There are 23,000 kilometres of roads in Nova Scotia: This includes 100 series highways, secondary highways, and local paved and gravel roads.

 - With so much water, there are also 4,100 bridges that connect these roads together.

 - Although Nova Scotia is one of the mildest provinces in Canada in terms of weather, the coldest temperature ever recorded in Nova Scotia was -41.1°C on January 31, 1920, in Upper Stewiacke.
 Stewiacke also holds the honour of being halfway between the equator and the north pole.